3-day, hands-on clay workshop

 Experience Level?

 You will get the most out of the workshop if you have had one clay class in the past, know some of the basics of throwing, and are able to throw a 5” cylinder.
-This workshop is for the continuing beginner to those with experience in clay.
+This workshop is for the continuing beginner or those with experience in clay.

 What to Bring: